utkarsh-naik10/SQL_PROJECTS/3.AdventureWorks/1.Customer_&_Revenue_Insights/Readme.md

 ---

 ## ⚙️ Notes
-- Queries are tested and optimized for readability and performance.
+- Queries are written and formatted in **VS Code**.
+- Executed and tested in **SSMS** connected to the AdventureWorks database.
-- Result snapshots are from **SSMS** (SQL Server Management Studio).
+- Result snapshots were taken directly from SSMS result grids.
-- Each `.sql` file corresponds directly to one result image for easy reference.
+- Each SQL file matches its respective result image for quick reference.

 ---